7.1.1 Allocation of Funds

 (BoR Minutes, June 2005)

-The amount institutions may charge for the course/program delivery shall be agreed upon between the institution and the customer, such that the total cost shall represent the reasonable and fair market value of the instruction and provided that the charges are not less than the total direct and indirect costs to the institution for the delivery of instruction and related services.
+The amount institutions may charge for the course/program delivery shall be agreed upon between the institution and the customer, such that the total cost shall represent the reasonable and fair market value of the instruction, and provided that the charges are not less than the total direct and indirect costs to the institution for the delivery of instruction and related services.
 Such costs may include, but are not necessarily limited to, course development, direct instruction, textbooks, consumables, non-instructional services, hardware, software, and indirect costs such as administrative overhead, maintenance, and security.
+Additionally, the amount charged must reflect all required mandatory fees to include, at a minimum, the Technology and, if in effect, the Special Institutional mandatory student fees.

-The charges agreed upon between the institution and the customer shall be assessed to the customer on a per seat, per student, or per agreement (flat-rate) basis.
+The charges agreed upon between the institution and the customer shall be assessed to the customer on a per-seat, per-student, or per-agreement (flat-rate) basis to be levied and collected in either of the following manners as applicable:

-Institutions shall be required to report annually to the Chancellor regarding these agreements.
+Institutions shall be required to report annually to the Chancellor regarding these agreements based on criteria from the Vice Chancellor of Fiscal Affairs.
+(BoR Minutes, Sept.
+2014)

 7.2.5 Liability for Expenditure of Budgets